-“The simple answer is £1200, including your album and disc of images,” says Mark.
+“The simple answer is £1,200, including your album and disc of images,” says Mark.
 “How much you spend on a photographer really depends on how important the photos are to you.
-If photos aren’t a priority, don’t be afraid to go for a less expensive photographer or perhaps only get coverage for part of the day – just make sure you understand the risks!
+If photos aren’t a priority, don’t be afraid to go for a less expensive photographer or perhaps only get coverage for part of the day.
+Just make sure you understand the risks!

 “It’s hard to compare photographers based on price, because so much of what you’re paying for is about the quality of service and personality of your photographer.
 It’s worth investing in someone who’ll not only take great pictures but help you have a fantastic day, and so I think it’s important to meet them before you book.”

-One thing we definitely advise when it comes to arranging photography for your overseas wedding is making sure you can communicate with your photographer properly – whether this means getting a translator to be a go-between for you and the resort photographer, flying a UK-based photographer out to your chosen destination or choosing an expat who’s based locally.
+If you’re having an overseas wedding, make sure you can communicate with your photographer properly – whether this means getting a translator to be the go-between for you and the photographer, flying a UK-based photographer out to your chosen destination, or choosing an expat who’s based locally.

-Gypsy Westwood, who’s been photographing weddings in Ibiza since 2001, says that on the island you should expect to pay 2000 Euros and upwards for a whole day.
+Gypsy Westwood, who’s been photographing weddings in Ibiza since 2001, says that on the island you should expect to pay 2,000 Euros and upwards for a whole day.

 Mark Tattersall is based in the North West of England but travels all over the country to capture weddings for couples.

-“Some will charge slightly less and some a lot more, but a photographer charging under £1000 must be either an up-and-coming talent or one of the many wedding photographers of whom I hear horror stories from couples who contact me for help after being disappointed with their budget photographer.”
+“Some will charge slightly less and some a lot more, but a photographer charging under £1,000 must be either an up-and-coming talent or one of the many wedding photographers of whom I hear horror stories from couples who contact me for help after being disappointed with their budget photographer.”

-“There are many talented ‘weekend warrior’ photographers who work a regular 9-5 job during the week, but who still do a high-quality job at weekend weddings,” says Home Counties specialist David Bostock.
+“There are many talented ‘weekend warrior’ photographers who work a regular nine-to-five job during the week, but who still do a high-quality job at weekend weddings,” says Home Counties specialist David Bostock.
 “However, you need to ask if they have invested in the back-up facilities for your images, professional gear and lenses that can shoot in very low light, and public liability and professional indemnity insurance should the worst happen.

-“Many of the top wedding photographers will be charging more than £2000 and sometimes over £3000 for their services, and in my experience, the £2000 cut-off is quite a telling price point.
+“Many of the top wedding photographers will be charging more than £2,000 and sometimes over £3,000 for their services, and in my experience, the £2,000 cut-off is quite a telling price point.
 The most important thing is to check out their portfolio and their coverage of at least three full weddings.”

-Here at Wedding Ideas we’ve seen lots of real-life brides have beautiful and touching photographs taken by talented people for all sorts of prices, so it doesn’t necessarily mean that if you pay less than £1000 that your photos will turn out horribly – but it’s definitely a figure to bear in mind while you’re putting together the budget.
+Here at Wedding Ideas, we’ve seen lots of real-life brides have beautiful and touching photographs taken by talented people for all sorts of prices, so it doesn’t necessarily mean that if you pay less than £1,000 that your photos will turn out horribly, But it’s definitely a figure to bear in mind while you’re putting together the budget.